[FULL GUIDE] How Long To Cook Deer Backstrap In Oven

 These times are based on cooking the deer backstrap at a temperature of around 400°F. However, it is crucial to use a meat thermometer to determine the internal temperature of the meat for accurate doneness.

-Related: How Long To Bake Russet Potatoes In Oven?
+Related: [FULL GUIDE] How Long To Cook Snack Sticks In Oven

 To achieve medium-rare meat, remove the deer backstrap from the oven when the internal temperature reaches 135°F to 140°F. Keep in mind that carryover cooking will cause the temperature to rise slightly even after removing it from the oven.
 Let the meat rest for a few minutes to allow the juices to redistribute before slicing and serving.